Jungle-Bus/VapourTrail/README.md

 **Troubleshooting** : If you don't see the name of the bus stops on the map or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`

+### Style Edition
+The background style is in `web/glstyle.json` while the foreground style is in `web/vapour-style.json`.
+Both can be edited manually or with style editor.

+With the t-rex tiles server running locally you can upload `vapour-style.json` to the online [Maputnik Editor](http://editor.openmaptiles.org) and exported back.

 ## License

 This project has been developed by the [Jungle Bus](http://junglebus.io/) team, a French non-profit organization dedicated to bus public transport in OpenStreetMap.
 Please reuse !